 During the quarter the subrecipient continued to work on demolition and abatement activities as part of Phase 1A (the demolition and abatement of an abandoned shed).
-Phase1A continues to progress on schedule.
-The contractor reported that Abatement activities are now 100% complete.
-Demolition of the shed was completed this quarter.

-Steel beams from the shed which are to remain on the site as part of the new design were found to be severely corroded.
-The subrecipient and the contractor are evaluating different solutions to resolve this issue.
+Phase1A continued to progress on schedule.
+Abatement activities are now 100% complete and demolition of the shed was substantially completed last quarter.
+The issue related to the severe corrosion of the steel beams from the shed which are to remain on the site as part of the new design has been resolved.
+This quarter the contractor worked on the painting of the steel beams and other punch list items related to Phase 1A.

-Phase 1B/Park & Upland Area - Planning and design of phase 1B is ongoing and on schedule.
-The design contractor continues to work while the EDC team made preparations to execute early work packages scheduled to begin in the first quarter of 2019.
+Planning and design of Phase 1B (Park & Upland Area) is ongoing and on schedule.
+During the quarter the design contractor submitted 85% construction documents to the subrecipient which are currently under review.
+The subrecipient also worked on the procurement of a construction manager for early work packages.
 Project coordination meetings with the East Side Coastal Resiliency Project team continue to be held to identify any potential coordination issues between the two projects.

-Approximately \$429,000 in reimbursement requests were paid this quarter of which \$152,000 of that amount was paid to Minority and Woman-Owned Business Enterprises.
+Approximately \$1,188,000 in reimbursement requests were paid this quarter with \$352,000 of that amount paid to Minority and Woman-Owned Business Enterprises.